thesurlydev/images/README.md

 1. The API should be versioned and documented via OpenAPI.
 This would ease supporting multiple languages by leveraging code generation for clients.

+## Requirements

+These are the requirements for running the project locally:

+* Docker and Docker Compose
+* curl

 ## Architecture

 ### Components